IllusionMods/KK_Plugins/README.md

 v1.6.1 Fixed text going off screen in HS, fixed the TextAlign config setting not working properly<br/>
 v2.0 Implemented subtitles for VR mode in KK and HS2<br/>
 v2.0.1 Fixed using the wrong object type causing HSceneInstance to bypass null checks<br/>
+v2.0.2 Subtitles are now part of the scene so they can be scoped to XUA translations<br/>
 </details>

 #### AnimationController